seanboe/QuadrupedHardware/README.md

 # QuadrupedCAD
 CAD files for my Quadruped.
+Feel free to use them/modify them in any way.